katpachecob/THREEJS-WORLD/README.md

 ## PURPOSE
-Create an animation of world in threejs
+Create an animation of a world in threejs

 ## TO RUN THE PROJECT